the-teachingRSE-project/competencies/competencies.md

 # Appendix

-## Research Software Engineering Master's Programme as an Example Curriculum
+## An Example Master's Programme for Research Software Engineering

 The target audience for such a master's programme would be students holding a bachelor's degree from a domain science, which we will call "home domain" in the following.
 There is explicitly